kazabooboo/gizra.com/app/_posts/2016-05-17-drupal8-migrate-files.md

 that you should have look.

 ## Basic structure of migration
-In Drupal 7 we used to have a lot of the logic compressed into a single file.
-In Drupal 8 it's got a tear down into small files and the migrate module isn't innocent from it as well.

 The description on the mapping between the source table to the destined nodes move into a [configuration yml file](https://github.com/RoySegall/comics_migration/blob/master/config/install/migrate.migration.superheroes.yml).
-I'd like to elaborate on the plugins:
+But i'd like to elaborate on the plugins:
-[default_value](https://github.com/RoySegall/comics_migration/blob/master/config/install/migrate.migration.superheroes.yml#L12) - The idea is to populate the property/field of the entity with a raw value like the name of content type or a user ID in case we migrating all the nodes for the admin. process plugins - In Drupal 7, when we wanted to prepare the value before populating the entity fields as we want, we used to change it in the [prepare method](https://github.com/openscholar/openscholar/blob/SCHOLAR-3.x/openscholar/modules/os/modules/os_migrate_demo/handlers/node/project.inc#L33-L38).
+[default_value](https://github.com/RoySegall/comics_migration/blob/master/config/install/migrate.migration.superheroes.yml#L12) - The idea is to populate the property/field of the entity with a raw value like the name of content type or a user ID in case we migrating all the nodes for the admin.
+Process plugins - In Drupal 7, when we wanted to prepare the value before populating the entity fields as we want, we used to change it in the [prepare method](https://github.com/openscholar/openscholar/blob/SCHOLAR-3.x/openscholar/modules/os/modules/os_migrate_demo/handlers/node/project.inc#L33-L38).
 In Drupal 8 we have [process plugins](https://github.com/RoySegall/comics_migration/blob/master/config/install/migrate.migration.superheroes.yml#L20).